There are more than a few tokens in the Slack platform. A token ties together all the scopes and permissions your app

 Read up on the different types of tokens, and the permissions they can contain, next.

 Bot user tokens let your app act independently.

-User tokens allow you to work directly on behalf of users, based on the OAuth scopes they award to your app.
+User tokens allow you to work directly on behalf of users, based on the OAuth scopes that installing users award to your app.

 Legacy tokens, scopes, and methods are better left to the past.

 The bot user model has changed!
 You'll find more methods and scopes supporting bot tokens than ever before—for most of these you'll need a new kind of more granular bot token.

 Bot user tokens represent a bot associated with the app installed in a workspace.
 Unlike user tokens, they're not tied to a user's identity; they're just tied to your app.

 Since acting independently allows your app to stay installed even when an installing user is deactivated, using bot tokens is usually for the best.

 Check out the guide to new Slack apps for more info.

 botrequested during the OAuth installation flow have no effect on the bot user token